THE STRUCTURE AND FUNCTION OF NEURONS

 KEYWORDS FOR NEURONS

 ACTION POTENTIAL: An Impulse, or nerve impulse, is an action potential; it is an electrical signal that travels along a nerve channel.
-Nerve impulse occurs due to the difference in electrical charge across the plasma membrane of a neuron.
+A nerve impulse occurs due to the difference in electrical charge across the plasma membrane of a neuron.

 AXON: Axon is a tube-like structure that carries electrical impulses from the cell body to the axon terminals that pass the impulse to another neuron.